Essential reading for anti-capitalists

 This book brings together fourteen different perspectives on one of the most promising alternative economic models available today.
 Economists, academics, co-operators, politicians, campaigners and ordinary people combine to bring a rich array of experiences and insights to kick off a new global debate on how much better a co-operative future might be.

-Click on the cover to see the chapter headings and authors
+Click on the cover to see a flip book preview.

 We're trying not to sell it on Amazon because of our Amazon Boycott campaign over its tax avoidance.